 Well, it has now been decided, in the sense that Aberdeen City Council – having previously adopted the proposals under an SNP-led administration before the local elections – has now under a Labour-led administration abandoned the plan by a vote of councillors taken yesterday.
 So, it seems the project is now dead.
 I genuinely regret that, but more importantly I fear the decision will be interpreted outside Aberdeen as indicating a lack of local ambition and drive.
 I accept that we must all now work together to make the best of this situation, and I would hope that the more aggressive or hostile statements (on whatever side) will stop.
 And I strongly hope that the Council, having taken its decision, will quickly present an ambitious and realistic alternative plan for the large-scale regeneration of Aberdeen city centre.
 I shall certainly seek to ensure that my university plays an active role in this.

 Indeed, RGU will shortly present its own outlook on the future of the city centre.
-Watch this space.Explore posts in the same categories: society comment below, or link to this permanent URL from your own site.
+Watch this space.society comment below, or link to this permanent URL from your own site.